TraIPZY/TRAP_npc_polyzone/README.md

 ---

-💡 **Perfect for:**
-Here’s a polished version of your description with your additions integrated:

----

 **Perfect for:**

 * Garages or RP shops to prevent NPCs or stray vehicles.
 * Secure zones for RP missions or events.
 * Precisely controlling entities for enhanced RP immersion.
 * Removing wandering NPCs in an MLO or any area.

----

-If you want, I can also rewrite it in a slightly **more professional GitHub style** for your README, so it reads even cleaner and enticing.
-Do you want me to do that?

 ---

 ## 🔹 Features